-If it’d been made in an immersive format, the other U2 fan in the band I was in later, could have consoled ourselves watching it while we were back in the UK for a handful of dates in front of a handful of people each night, instead of playing Red Rocks ourselves.
+If it’d been made in an immersive format, the other U2 fan in the band I was in later and I, could have consoled ourselves watching it while we were back in the UK for a handful of dates in front of a handful of people each night, instead of playing Red Rocks ourselves.
 Ouch.

 Not entirely sure about this one, as I don’t know how much you could add to it by making it immersive.
 Just because VR/spherical is possible, doesn’t automatically mean it would improve everything.

 It’s on this list because it’s the funniest single sitcom episode I’ve ever seen though, and Mr. Linehan is a smart chap, so I suspect he’d have made use of immersiveness in some way.
-Hopefully it’s on his radar for the future anyway.
+Hopefully it’s on his radar for the future.

-(If you’ve never seen IT Crowd, watch the first series before this first of series 2.
-It may be just as funny as a stand alone, but I think knowing the characters from previous episodes a little bit adds to the humour.)
+(If you’ve never seen IT Crowd, watch the first series before this first episode of series 2.
+It may be just as funny as a stand alone, but I think already knowing the characters a bit adds to the enjoyment.)

 At least half of the (human) population of the world wasn’t born when this happened.
 Considering the rate of advances in video technology in recent years, and what’s on the horizon, it’s amazing to see how poor it was just 46 years ago.

 Just a great film.
 So much going on.
-And though not the reason it’s in the list, there’s a prescient nod to augmented reality right in the trailer I’ve linked to there.
-Soon, you too will be able to buy from Ikea having seen what you’re buying, right in place, right there, right in your roo, there.
+And though not the reason it’s in the list, there’s a prescient nod to augmented reality right in the trailer I’ve linked to here.
+Soon, you too will be able to buy from Ikea having seen what you’re buying, right in place, right there, right in your room, there.
 See?

 I wonder if the people that made this cry themselves to sleep at night knowing that spherical cameras would be with them in just a couple of decades.
 Actually, no, they probably don’t.
 The fictitious makers of the actual Truman Show within the film probably would.

 My favourite ever goal.
 Like everything in this list, how those people in the past would have used the technology of our near future is impossible to know.
 What we have now may not have got us the level of immersion that future tech will, but even with what we have now, a hi-res spherical camera behind the goal, plus a couple down the touchlines and a few wired up over the pitch, with the user having the option to switch between views at will, and they could make their own perfect viewing experience of it.

 A great song, and a great video.
 So much packed into it.
-How that would have been expanded upon to make an immersive version is impossible to know.
-Some of what makes this video might actually be unusable in spherical video, and particularly VR.
-Effects that in flat video bring something to life and make it beyond real, could just induce nausea for someone actually experienceing it from the inside.
+Some of what makes this video what it is might actually be unusable in spherical video, and particularly VR.
+Effects that in flat video bring something to life and make it beyond real, could just induce nausea for someone actually experiencing it from the inside.

 That’s true for everything to do with these new versions of video though.
 Everyone involved right now is a pioneer, taking baby steps in figuring out what the new rules will be.
 Some of the techniques of movie making that have worked for years, even decades may seemlessly continue into the spherical form, while others may now fall by the wayside.
 And there will, of course, be new techniques created that couldn’t have worked until the option to put the viewer into the story became available.